 a) Psalm 25:21-22 - God is my hope

 The various steps are woven throughout this psalm, rather than having sections of their own.
 The psalmist opens by turning to God and declaring their trust in him.
-They ask that he protect the from shame and their enemies.
+They ask that he protect them from shame and their enemies.

 They focus inward and ask God to lead them and teach them, forgiving their sins.
-In this they recognise their own failings and shortcomings.
+In this, they recognise their own failings and shortcomings.
 They appeal to God’s faithfulness and love.
 This combination of God’s faithfulness and love leading him to lead the psalmist and forgive their sins makes up a good section of the psalm (Psalm 25:4-15).

 Next up is a clearer focus on the struggles the psalmist is facing.
 They feel lonely and troubled (Psalm 25:16-18).
 They have many enemies who seek them harm (Psalm 25:19).
 Having laid out their complaint, the psalmist ends with one more request for protection and a declaration of trust that God will intervene.